Two channels, 14 min. each

 Karail Basti, the subject of the video installation Karail, is a 190,000 m² self-organized settlement in Dhaka, Bangladesh with approximately 120,000 inhabitants.
 Often designated as a “slum,” the Bengali word basti translates simply to “settlement.”
-In February and March 2016, I conducted on-site research there, gathering audiovisual material with the aim of portraying Karail Basti not as a degenerate “slum,” but rather as a legitimate human settlement with its own nested logic of habitat production.
+The work portrays Karail Basti not as a degenerate “slum,” but rather as a legitimate human settlement with its own nested logic of habitat production.
 Everyday life, in all its abundance, is represented via images corrupted by architecture, and vice versa.